hungry-heisenberg/cicd-dev/README.md

 ## Overview

-This project aims to build an advanced CI-CD pipeline for a Dockerized Java web application.
+- This project aims to build an advanced CI-CD pipeline for a Dockerized Java web application.

-Running on **AWS ECS-Fargate**
+- Application runs on **AWS ECS(Fargate)**

 This project is divided into three main parts: